 Cost accounting helps management in carrying out efficiently its functions (i.e. planning budgeting, decision - making, organizing, control, pricing and evaluation of operating efficiency) by developing practical cost procedures that provide information useful in controlling the operations of the business enterprise.
 Cost accounting does this by analyzing, recoding, standardizing, forecasting, comparing, reporting and recommending.
 Cost accounting methods supply the basis of factual information on which management can build up its presentation of planning and control.
-In fact, cost accounting is so closely allied to management that it is difficult to indicate where work of cost accountant ends and managerial control begins.
-To quote Blocker and Weltmet, "In general, it may be said that cost accounting is to serve management in the execution of policies and in the comparison of actual and estimated results in order that the value of each policy be appraised and changed to meet future conditions."
+In fact, cost accounting is so closely allied to management that it is difficult to indicate where work of cost accounting is to serve management in the execution of policies and in the comparison of actual and estimated results in order that the value of each policy be appraised and changed to meet future conditions."